On Arrangements of Pseudohyperplanes: Introduction

 \section{Introduction}

-An arrangement of hyperplanes is a finite set $\A$ consisting of linear codimension $1$ subspaces of $\R^l$.
+An arrangement of hyperplanes is a finite set $\A$ consisting of affine hyperplanes in $\R^l$.
 These hyperplanes and their intersections induce a stratification of $\R^l$.
-The strata (or faces) form a poset (face poset) when ordered by inclusion and the set of all possible intersections forms a poset ordered by reverse inclusion.
-These posets contain important combinatorial information about the arrangement.
+These strata, called the \textit{faces of $\A$}, form a poset ordered by topological inclusion and the set of all possible intersections forms a poset ordered by reverse inclusion.
+These posets contain combinatorial information about the arrangement.
 An important topological object associated with an arrangement $\A$ is the \emph{complexified complement} $M(\A)$.
 It is the complement of the union of the complexified hyperplanes in $\C^l$.
 One of the important aspects of the theory of arrangements is to understand the interaction between the combinatorial data of an arrangement and the topology of this complement.
 For example, a pioneering result by Salvetti \cite{sal1} states that the homotopy type of the complement is determined by the face poset.
-He constructed a regular cell complex (now known as the Salvetti complex), using the incidence relations of faces, on which the complement deformation retracts.
+He constructed a regular cell complex (now known as the \textit{Salvetti complex}), using the incidence relations among faces, on which the complement deformation retracts (Bj\"orner and Ziegler \cite{bz92} extended this result to show that the homeomorphism type of the complement is also determined by the face poset).